brownritt/cfsc2024/reference/Virtual_environments.md

 Th most common alternative is `pip`, which does the package management and installation part.
 To keep things organized in environments, one uses `venv`.

+*Note*: `conda` and `pip` sometimes do not play nice together; try to avoid using them in the same environment.
+If you must use both (for example, because they have access to different packages), best practice is to finish all `conda` installs, and use `pip` only at the end.

 More recent tools like `poetry` improve on usability and robustness, and try to slant towards *project* management instead of just *package* management.